GamesCreed

 Simulations are often used when training people in new professions, and pilots are good examples.
 A pilot does not learn to fly by stepping onto a passenger aircraft and practicing with other people onboard.
 They use simulators, which are much like video games.
 Practicing and playing games online is nothing new.

-Most online games have free plays, play-to-earn, or freemium models.
+Most online games have free play, play-to-earn, or freemium models.
 They are getting increasingly popular; many new operators are always launching.
 They have many games available, such as poker, which involve a lot of strategy and deep thinking.

 Physical Activity